 - 7 Best Canadian Banks in the USA for TN Visa Holders

 Getting a work visa in the U.S. is easier for Canadians than almost any other nationality, and you have several options to choose from.
 However, most of these options require a job offer and proof of credentials, and some require more substantial credentials than others.
-The TN visa is the simplest and most accessible option, while the H1B and O1 visa are for highly accomplished individuals and the L1 for individuals in a specific circumstance.
+The TN visa is the simplest and most accessible option, while the H1B and O1 visas are for highly accomplished individuals, and the L1 visas are for specialized knowledge managers.